Exhibition: "SEE THROUGH THE NOISE" by VII Foundation

 Photo: © Korab Basha

-EXHIBITION: “KEEP CALM AND SMILE” by Korab Basha / Curated by Elton Koritari
+EXHIBITION: “NST” by Korab Basha / Curated by Elton Koritari

 Exhibition: "HOUSE FOR SALE" by Imre Szabó